nemixu/trivia-rooms/README.md

 Interactive-frontend-project

 My project will be a trivia style Interactive site that is focused with the mobile first approach.
-The game will target 5 categories with multiple questions that are pulled from an API.
+The game will target a list of categories with multiple questions that are pulled from an API.
+The user can choose from 3 difficulties and play the game for the duration of the 10 questions.
+I have opted to not have a timer as I want the game to be enjoyable for the user and take their time whilst playing.

 ## UX